Catfight: Eroticism

 Catfight is also the collective term for a fetish-like inclination, which has its erotic attraction in the competitive as well as the playful test of strength between women.
 This inclination is primarily voyeuristic and includes among other sports wrestling, arm wrestling and boxing.

-Homosexual and bisexual women sometimes also use wrestling for physical contact, as it offers itself as an opportunity to meet other women in a lustful manner.
-This aspect is supported by the fact that very intimate wrestling matches sometimes lead to orgasmic entanglements and open tribadism.
+The porn industry portrays intimate wrestling matches which sometimes lead to orgasmic entanglements and open tribadism.
 In some cases, sexual arousal and climax are the mutual goals of a female wrestling match.
 The main rule of such a "sex fight" is usually: Whoever has an orgasm first, loses.
 Nonetheless, multiple orgasms are possible.
 Therefore, tribadic scenes and erotic fights cannot always be distinguished.
 So-called sexfights, pussyfights or tribfights form separate categories among commercially produced videos.

 From the 1990s to the mid-2000s, Napali Video and California Wildcats were groundbreaking for the production and publication of such videos in the Anglo-American region.
 Depending on the film, the depicted focus was on different types of duels, including wrestling, boxing, sexfighting or titfighting, the aggressive squeezing or rubbing of the breasts.
 However, clearly lesbian acts were almost always part of the scenes presented.
 Actresses for Napali Video and California Wildcats included Puma Swede, Vanessa Blue, Kim Chambers, Penny Flame and Jessica Jaymes.
 In particular, Tanya Danielle and Devon Michaels repeatedly appeared together in multiple videos, which gave the impression of an actual rivalry and both actresses became icons of the scene.

 Eventually, the first European productions appeared around the same time.
 The Austrian production company Danube Women Wrestling (DWW), which had previously primarily specialized in erotic wrestling matches, also marketed sexfighting videos until 2011 under the "Tribgirls" label.
 The wrestlers were initially mainly of Hungarian and later Czech nationality.
 The production of videos was continued from 2012 on by Fighting-Dolls.com and Trib-Dolls.com from Brno, who followed in the footsteps of DWW and Tribgirls.
 However, some of the women switched to the Foxy Combat studio, which is operated by former DWW wrestler Hana Klima since 2007 and which has also been producing videos of erotic wrestling and sexfighting ever since.
 Foxy Combat is also based in Brno, which means that two competing production companies are based in the second largest city in the Czech Republic.
 Meanwhile, commercially produced videos of lesbian sexfights are no longer uncommon and come from the United States as well as Europe and East Asia.